FoxTheRigger/deepwoken-duke-erisia-fight/README.md

 # IMPORTANT: RUN THIS SCRIPT WHILE LISTENING TO THIS https://www.youtube.com/watch?v=mwDpWBn_lZU
+## also lolcat is required for the extra drip
 ### Who is Duke Erisia?
 ### This green guy from Deepwoken